leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 the voices of the very members the nonprofit benefitted, since the board of directors was at time disconnected from the members' concerns.

+Tim Hartnett's background as a marriage counselor and facilitator, a PHD in psychology, shines as this decision-making approach not only addresses pragmatic concerns, but the emotional interplay which ultimately determines the fairness of the process.

 When Leaderlessness Research Club started it initially was only a software project called "Dividita."
 The goal of Dividita was to provide a decision-making model that would make heirarchicalless/leaderless organization